AmeenNoor/eire-bnb/README.md

 ## User Experience (UX)

+### Target Audience

+EireBnb is for everyone who loves exploring Ireland!
+Families, couples, solo travelers, and business folks, no matter your age, we've got cozy places for you.
+If you like booking online and care about the environment, EireBnb is your go-to.
+Whether you're a tech fan, a local looking for new spots, or just love unique stays, we've made it easy for you to find the perfect place in Ireland.

 ### User storis

 1. As a Site User I can browse through a list of accommodations so that I can explore various options